Emill/node-ble-host/docs/api/security-manager.md

 Whether a bond exists to the current device and an LTK is available that can be used to start the encryption.

+### smp.availableLtkSecurityLevel
+{Object}
+  * `mitm` {boolean} Whether MITM protection was used for the key available
+  * `sc` {boolean} Whether Secure Connections were used to generate the key available
+  * `keySize` {number} The key size of the key available

+The security properties for the available LTK, that can be used to start the encryption.
+This value will be `null` if no key exists.

 ### Event: 'pairingRequest'
 For a device in the slave role:
 * `req` {PairingFeatures} The pairing request